subeeshcbabu-zz/buildorch/README.md

 		]
 	}
 ```

-	* `source` The source directory to copy over the files after executing the exclude list/ignore patterns.
+`source` The source directory to copy over the files after executing the exclude list/ignore patterns.

-	* `ignorefile` The list of files o specify the ignore patterns.
+`ignorefile` The list of files o specify the ignore patterns.

 By default the following files are ignored [Default patterns] (https://raw.githubusercontent.com/subeeshcbabu/buildorch/master/config/.defaultignore).
 Plus the `.packageignore` is automatically loaded if its present.

 Add a .packageignore file (Make sure the file extension is not .txt) in the application root directory, to add the list of files/directories to be ignored.
 This supports regex expressions to match/find the list of files and works exactly like the `.gitignore`, `.jshintignore` etc

-	* `target` The target directory to save the bundled file.
+`target` The target directory to save the bundled file.
 Default is process.cwd()/'target'.

-	* `format` The bundle format.
+`format` The bundle format.
 Supported formats are `tar`, `tgz` and `zip`.

-	In addition to this there are two special types of values for this parameter
+In addition to this there are two special types of values for this parameter.

-	- `copy` This copies over the files from the process.cwd() to `source`.
+`copy` This copies over the files from the process.cwd() to `source`.
 User can implement their own custom bundle process and invoke it using `script`.

-	- `custom` This completely ignores the bundle steps and uses whatever custom implement user specifies using `script`
+`custom` This completely ignores the bundle steps and uses whatever custom implement user specifies using `script`

 ##### metrics